dlu-ch/dlb/doc/faq.rst

 There is a lot of controversy in comparing the speed of build tools in general and SCons in particular.

-In my opinion, raw speed for a single build in an ideal and static environment is not the most important benchmark for productivity; the necessary effort to develop and maintain a correct and complete build description is more relevant.
+In my opinion, raw speed for a single build in an ideal and static environment is not the most important benchmark for productivity; the necessary total effort to develop and maintain a trustworthy and complete build description is far from negligible.
 Spending hours to find subtle flaws in the build process and doing complete rebuilds out of mistrust in the completeness of the dependency information costs more than a few seconds per --- otherwise perfect --- partial build.

 Having said that, here are the results of a simple benchmark used both `against <http://gamesfromwithin.com/the-quest-for-the-perfect-build-system>`_ and